IJCAI-DCM/Tutorial/README.md

 ## Relevance
 We present an effective, principled framework to integrate neural data and test any kind of hypothesis relating to mesoscopic functioning of the (human) brain.
 This is relevant for applied and theoretical (computational) clinical / medical / translational / pharmaceutical / biological researchers, who aim to understand mechanisms and dynamics in the brain, how dysfunctions are caused, and how, e.g., underlying neurobiology enables function and can be manipulated.

 Further, (mesoscale) neuro-inspired architecture is more (energetically) efficient, causal, and capable than many current implementations of artificial intelligence.
-In that sense, theoretical / computational neuroscience offers insight about the implementation of natural intelligence and neural principles underlying cognitive processes [13,14].
+In that sense, theoretical / computational neuroscience offers insight about the implementation of natural intelligence and neural principles underlying cognitive processes [14,15].

-## Software
+## Software and data
 SPM [Download](https://www.fil.ion.ucl.ac.uk/spm/), [Documentation](https://www.fil.ion.ucl.ac.uk/spm/docs/) [1,2]

 The SPM software is written in MathWorks MATLAB, and we will use MATLAB code.
 Therefore, to implement or run the code directly in the tutorial, a MATLAB license would be required.
 Please download and install the software to follow along (see also [1]).